rene-dev/twister/README.markdown

 * twister/examples/demo - Illustrates basic features of Twister.
 * twister/examples/twitter - Login to Twitter with OAuth and display home timeline.
+* twister/examples/facebook - Login to Facebook with OAuth2 and display news feed.

 ## Installation